-However, for the forthcoming AGM, In line with the joint statement by ACRA, MAS and SGX RegCo on 1 October 2020 on the updated checklist providing guidance for listed and non-listed entities on the manner in which general meetings are to be conducted, the Company is arranging for a live webcast of the Annual General Meeting proceedings (the "Live AGM Webcast") which will take place on 23 April 2021 at 9:30 a.m. in place of a physical meeting.
-Shareholders will be able to watch the AGM proceedings through the Live AGM Webcast, and the Company will not accept any physical attendance by shareholders.
-Shareholders who wish to vote at the AGM may submit a proxy form to appoint the Chairman of the AGM to cast votes on their behalf, with specific instructions on how they wish to cast their votes.
+However, for the forthcoming AGM, In line with the joint statement by Accounting and Corporate Regulatory Authority ("ACRA"), Monetary Authority of Singapore ("MAS") and SGX RegCo on 4 February 2022 on the updated checklist providing guidance for listed and non-listed entities on the manner in which general meetings are to be conducted, the Company is arranging for the AGM to be conducted electronically (the "Live AGM Webcast") which will take place on 26 April 2023 at 9:30 a.m. in place of a physical meeting.
+Shareholders will be able to participate the AGM through the Live AGM Webcast, and the Company will not accept any physical attendance by shareholders.
+Shareholders who wish to exercise their voting rights at the AGM may: (a) (where such shareholders are individuals) vote "live" via electronic means at the AGM; (b) (where such shareholders are individuals or corporates) appoint a proxy(ies) (other than the Chairman of the AGM) to vote "live" via electronic means at the AGM to vote "live" via electronic means at the AGM on their behalf; or (c) (where such shareholders are individuals or corporates) appoint the Chairman of the AGM as their proxy to vote on their behalf at the AGM.
+In appointing the Chairman of the AGM as proxy, members (whether individuals or corporates) must give specific instructions as to voting, or abstentions from voting,